kubeflow/kubeflow/user_guide.md

 ### Problems spawning Jupyter pods

-If you're having trouble spawning Jupyter notebooks; check that the pod is getting scheduled
+If you're having trouble spawning jupyter notebooks, check that the pod is getting scheduled

 ```
 kubectl -n ${NAMESPACE} get pods
 ```

-  * Look for pods whose name starts with Juypter
+  * Look for pods whose name starts with juypter
   * If you are using username/password auth with Jupyter the pod will be named

   ```